-I am very pleased you have enrolled on the MSc Sustainable Food and Natural Resources (MSc SFNR) and look forward to welcoming you for your first module.
+We are very pleased you have enrolled on the MSc Sustainability and Behaviour Change (MSc SBC) and look forward to welcoming you for your first module.
 At CAT, you will benefit from our exceptional capabilities in the various fields of sustainability.
-As well as our own expert teaching staff, we attract external lecturers and practitioners at the top of their fields to teach on our degrees.
+We employ our own expert teaching staff and attract external lecturers and practitioners at the top of their fields to teach on our degrees.